deanishe/alfred-sublime-text/README.md

 - `.st [<query>]` — List/filter your `.sublime-project` files
 	+ `↩` — Open result in Sublime Text
 	+ `⌘+↩` — Reveal file in Finder
+- `.st rescan` — Reload cached list of projects
-- `.stconfig` — Show the current settings
+- `.st config` — Show the current settings
     - `Workflow Is Up To Date` / `Workflow Update Available` — Install update or check for update
     - `Edit Config File` — Open workflow's config file in Sublime Text
     - `View Help File` — Open README in your browser
     - `Report Issue` — Open GitHub issue tracker in your browser
     - `Visit Forum Thread` — Open workflow's thread on [alfredforum.com][forum]
     - `Rescan Projects` — Reload list of projects

+You can enter the words `search` or `config` as a search query anywhere to jump to that screen.

 <a id="how-it-works"></a>